 We want to thank Di Wu, Si Lin for their precious support for sample acquisition and preparation.
 We also appreciate Peter Markwell for valuable suggestion on the preparation of the manuscript.

 FUNDING SOURCES

+TBC

 REFERENCE

 1. Drivelos, S. A. & Georgiou, C. A. Multi-element and multi-isotope-ratio analysis to determine the geographical origin of foods in the European Union.
 TrAC - Trends Anal.
 Chem.
 40, 38–51 (2012).